eed3si9n/herding-cats/docs/07/a.md

 one state, but not the second. [@retronym][@retronym] pointed me to [SI-7139: Type alias and object with the same name cause type mismatch in REPL][SI-7139], which I was able to workaround as [#322][322].

-Let's look at how to implement stack with `State`:
+Let's consider how to implement stack with `State`:

 ```console:new
 scala> type Stack = List[Int]